Transactional Records Access Clearinghouse

 Transactional Records Access Clearinghouse (TRAC) is a nonprofit and nonpartisan data gathering, data research, and data distribution organization in the S. I. Newhouse School of Public Communications at Syracuse University.

-TRAC collects big data from the federal agencies and maintains a databases of federal enforcement, staffing and financial data.
+TRAC collects big data from the federal agencies and maintains a database of federal enforcement, staffing and financial data.
 TRAC also focuses on using the Freedom of Information Act to request such data.
 The FOIA Project is an initiative of TRAC that monitors federal agency FOIA decisions and practices.

 Over the years, TRAC has been cited in hundreds of news articles.

 History

 TRAC was established in 1989 as a research center and was jointly sponsored by the S.I.
 Newhouse School of Public Communications and the Martin J. Whitman School of Management at Syracuse University.
 Susan Long, a statistics associate professor in Whitman School, and veteran New York Times reporter David Burnham served as the founding directors.

 Barlett and Steele, who won the Pulitzer Prizes for their story on the Internal Revenue Service in 1975 and 1989, couldn’t get the data from IRS and received the data from Long & Burnham instead.
 This and other inquiries led Long to consider starting an organization dedicated to data collection and analysis.

 The website was launched in 1996.